|

 And the great thing about sewing hair scrunchies is that they do not have to be perfect because once they are wrapped around the hair, any flaws will most likely be hidden.

-Materials: A 6.5 inch stretchy elastic, A 24 by 5 inch piece of fabric.
+• A 24 by 5 inch piece of fabric.

-Seam allowance: 5/8 inches.
+Seam allowance: 5/8 inch.

 1) Measure and cut a piece of fabric that measures at least 24 inches long and 5 inches wide.
-Cut a 6.5 inch piece of stretchy elastic and put aside.
+Cut a 6.5 inch piece of stretchy elastic and put it aside.
 You can adjust the measurements of the fabric and elastic in order to sew a larger or a smaller scrunchie.

 3) Fold material in half lengthwise with the right sides facing.
-Pin in place and sew together leaving about 3 inches open on each end.
+Pin in place and sew together, leaving about 3 inches open on each end.
 You need the ends left open in order to have enough room to sew the two ends later.

-4) Press the finished seam and continue pressing to the end, including the 3 inches that were left open in order to set the seamlines.
+4) Press the finished seam and continue pressing to the end, including the 3 inches that were left open in order to set the seam lines.
 This will help to make it easier for you later.

 5) Turn the right side out with a bodkin, or a large safety pin will work just as well.

-6) Slide the elastic through the fabric tube bunching the material as you go and making sure to keep the elastic from twisting inside.
+6) Slide the elastic through the fabric tube, bunching the material as you go and making sure to keep the elastic from twisting inside.

 scrunchie2